 If your pet reptile goes through a lot of crickets at mealtime, ordering them in bulk and then breeding and raising more crickets yourself is a cost-effective and easy thing to do.
 But simply getting the crickets to grow isn't all that there is.
-In order to have a successful cricket farm, you want to make sure you raise those crickets right in order to provide proper nutrition to your exotic pet.
+To have a successful cricket farm, you want to make sure you raise those crickets right to provide proper nutrition to your exotic pet.

 What Do You Feed Crickets?

 When raising crickets to use as food, remember that whatever goes into the crickets goes into your pet.
 Keeping crickets at home for a while before feeding them (or when you raise your crickets) has the tremendous advantage of allowing you to gut load, or feed, them before giving them to your pet.